October 30, 2021

 Authors' Note: Each year at Hallowe'en, all (living) persons, in addition to honoring tradition, must decide if they are ready to combat the zombie revolution.

-Check out the whole collection in a post called "Gruesome Verse" on our blog "Edifying Nonsense" HERE.
+Check out the whole collection of short poems, called "Gruesome Verse" on our blog "Edifying Nonsense" HERE.

 little blue heron